Dennis Rader: Vicki Wegerle

+By late 1986, Rader was still an ADT employee.
+While working in the field, he saw Vicki Lynn Wegerle (28) get into her car.
+Rader stalked Wegerle for a short time, hearing her playing piano while prowling around outside her house.
+He subsequently referred to her as "Project Piano".

-On September 16, 1986, Rader used one of the company's hard-hats, and a Southwest Bell manual to act as a repairman or technician for the telephone company.
-Rader first gained entry into Wegerle's neighbor's house, and pretended to do telephone work, before leaving and knocking on Wegerle's door.
-He did this to make her less suspicious.
-Once in the house, Rader told Wegerle he had to check the "telephone terminals".
-Wegerle directed him to the phone near the dining room table.
+On September 16, 1986, Rader used an ADT hard-hat and a Southwestern Bell manual to pose as a technician for the telephone company.
+Rader first gained entry into Wegerle's neighbor's house, and pretended to do telephone work, before leaving and knocking on Wegerle's door, doing so to make Wegerle less suspicious.
+Once inside the house, Rader told Wegerle he had to check the "telephone terminals".
+She directed him to the phone near the dining room table.
 Rader made small talk with Wegerle as he pretended to check the phone.
 After declaring the phone line looked okay, Rader pulled a gun on Wegerle and instructed her to go to the bedroom.

-Wegerle told Rader that her husband would be home soon, but he persisted.
-Rader forced her in to the bedroom, where Wegerle broke free of her bonds and fought back.
-She scratched Rader's face hard enough that, at the time of his confession 20 years later, Rader testified that he "probably still ha[d] the scratch somewhere ... if you looked".
-The struggle upset the Wegerles' dogs, who began barking.
+Wegerle told Rader that her husband Bill would be home soon, but he persisted.
+Rader forced her into the bedroom, where she broke free of her bonds and scratched his face hard enough that, at the time of his confession twenty years later, he testified that he "probably still ha[d] the scratch somewhere ... if you looked."
+The struggle upset Wegerle's dogs, who began barking.
 Rader grew nervous, because the windows were open and he did not know when Wegerle's husband would be home.
-Rader did not have much time but he took pictures after he killed her for "sexual purposes".
+Regardless, Rader strangled Wegerle.
+Despite the lack of time, he took pictures of her body after he killed her for "sexual purposes".

-Rader fled with the Wegerle car, and passed Vicki's husband on the way out.
-Rader parked the car in a grocery store parking lot, and drove back home in his car.
-As he passed the Wegerle home, he saw EMS responding.
+Rader fled with Wegerle's car and passed her husband on the way out; witnesses reported seeing the car leaving the house at 10:30 a.m.
+Rader parked the car in a grocery store parking lot two blocks away and drove back home in his own vehicle.
+As he passed the Wegerle residence, he saw paramedics responding.
+Police recovered the vehicle at 12:10 p.m. and suspected the driver was Wegerle's killer.
+However, up until Rader confessed to the crimes, some police officers and members of the community believed her husband Bill was the killer and he "lived under a cloud of suspicion" for almost two decades.